esp-rs/book/src/writing-your-own-application/generate-project/esp-template.md

 # Understanding esp-template

-Now that we know how to [generate a no_std project], let's inspect what the generated project contains, try to understand every part and run it.
+Now that we know how to [generate a no_std project][generate-no-std], let's inspect what the generated project contains, try to understand every part and run it.

+[generate-no-std]: ./index.md

 ## Inspecting the generated Project

-When creating a project from [esp-template] with the following answers:
+When creating a project from [esp-template][esp-template] with the following answers:
 -  Which MCU to target? · `esp32c3`
 - Configure advanced template options? · `false`

-For this explanation we will use the default values, if you want further modifications, see the [additional prompts] when not using default values.
+For this explanation we will use the default values, if you want further modifications, see the [additional prompts][prompts] when not using default values.

 It should generate a file structure like this: